 About Women, Peace, & Security Conferences

-In 2012, the USNWC hosted the first Women, Peace, and Security Conference.
+In 2012, U.S. Naval War College hosted the first Women, Peace, and Security Conference.
 This conference brought together, for the first time in a U.S. war college setting, panelists who represented an extensive set of viewpoints and experiences from the military, non-profit, bureaucratic, academic, national, and international realms.

 The conferences continue to grow in perspective and scope to include ideas from each military service and every global continent and is the only U.S. military academic program specifically related to the topic.

 Speakers and panelists represent an extensive set of viewpoints from the armed services, as well as non-profit, government and academic organizations essential to attaining the goal of "empowering half the world’s population in conflict prevention and peace-building."

 The purpose of the conferences continues to be to hold discussions and exchange ideas, philosophies, and practical experience about a variety of subjects related to the 2011 NAP on Women, Peace, and Security.